Sajakhtar/sveltekit-graphcms/README.md

 Navigate to the `API Playground`

-Try a query to fetch all posts:
+Create a query to fetch all posts:

 ```graphql
 query Posts {